borisf/borisf.github.io/index.md

 I enjoy the intersection of technology, problem solving and people.

 My expertise includes:
-* Backend Development - Authentication, Achievements API and QPS Management
+* Backend Development - Sign in, Recall and Achievements APIs, and QPS Management
-* Java & Optimizations - Java development, multi-threading, object-oriented design, and performance tuning
+* Java & Optimizations - Java development, multi-threading, object-oriented design and performance tuning
-* System Diagnostics - Android performance analysis, Bash scripting, and Git
+* System Diagnostics - Android performance analysis, Bash scripting and Git
 * Outreach - technical writing, mentoring and public speaking

 I received my masters in Software Engineering and MBA in Marketing from [Reichman